Setup C++ courses

 Below the steps are described which could be taken to install the GNU g++ compiler on a Unix operating system:

-Students attending the C/C++ course are strongly advised to install the necessary software before the course's first lecture, as the compiler will be used right from the start.
+Students attending the C/C++ should have installed the necessary software before the course's first lecture, as the compiler is going to be used right from the start.

 C++